 Hi, I’m Hilary — many people know me as The Pregnancy Nurse 👩⚕️.
 I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind this website Pulling Curls and The Online Prenatal Class for Couples. 🩺 I have seen literally (and I am using that word right) THOUSANDS of hospital bags in all that time (including packing 3 of my own and helping countless friends) — so I really AM an expert on what you need.

-Stay tuned for my TOP three MUST HAVE things for the labor room.
+I think you’re going to love my TOP three MUST HAVE things for the labor room, so keep reading!

 Ok, back to what to put in your bag.